outrightmental/strap/README.md

 This project created and spearheaded by [Charney Kaye](http://w.charney.io) of [Outright Mental Inc.](http://w.outright.io).

-Code originated as a fork of [pass](http://passwordstore.org) a utility which is truly the light at the end of a long dark tunnel of less worthy password management options. `pass` is a bastion of the UNIX philosophy and we could only hope to be as mighty in our effort.
+Code originated as a fork of [pass](http://passwordstore.org) a utility which is truly the light at the end of a long dark tunnel of less worthy password management options. `pass` is a bastion of Unix philosophy and we could only hope to be as mighty in our effort.
 Thanks be!